Multiple input tangential interpolation-driven damage detection of a jet trainer aircraft: Experimental case study

 \section{Experimental case study}

 The BAE Systems Hawk T1A experimental dataset has recently been made available by the Dynamics Research Group at the University of Sheffield \cite{Wilson2024}.
 This dataset extends a previous database \cite{Haywood-Alexander2024} that focused on the starboard wing of the same aircraft.
-The decommissioned full trainer jet aircraft, once in service with the British Royal Air Force, is shown in \cref{fig:fig8} at the LVV facilities at the University of Sheffield.
-The data used in this study refer to the entire Hawk airframe structure, retrieved from \cite{Wilson2024a}.
-The same dataset was also used previously to validate the MIMO extension of the LF for linear SI \cite{Dessena2024} and in \cite{Berghout2025} for the preliminary validation of Convolutional Neural Network with Reversed Mapping approach to SHM.
+The decommissioned full jet trainer aircraft, once in service with the British Royal Air Force, is shown in \cref{fig:fig8} at the LVV facilities at the University of Sheffield{, along with the global coordinate reference frame and its origin.} The data used in this study refer to the entire Hawk airframe structure, retrieved from \cite{Wilson2024a}.
+The same dataset was also used previously to validate the MIMO extension of the LF for linear SI \cite{Dessena2024} and in \cite{Berghout2025} for the preliminary validation of a Convolutional Neural Network with a Reversed Mapping approach to SHM.
 Here in this work, the dataset is used to validate the proposed damage assessment procedure.
 For the sake of brevity, only the key aspects of the experimental setup, testing procedures, and recorded data used in this research work will be detailed.
 A more detailed discussion can be found in \cite{Wilson2024,Haywood-Alexander2024}.